Greet one another with a holy kiss.

 First some preliminary qualifications, then some thoughts about why God instructs us to kiss (in a holy sort of way), then I’ll take a whack at the question.

 1. Holy kissing is a normal thing, and normal things are for normal times.
 Ah, you say, these are not normal times.
 Indeed not.
 But it is not merely the virus which is abnormal.
 The behaviors our society has adopted in fear of it are arguably more abnormal.
-It’s worth pondering how deep the pool of abnormal behavior might be or how far is the swim back to the ladder before cannonballing into it.
+It’s worth pondering how deep the pool of abnormal behavior might be and how long is the swim back to the ladder before we go cannonballing into it.

 2. While Paul may not have understood asymptomatic viral transmission terribly well, the Spirit who inspired those words most certainly did, and inspired them anyway.